hanami/guides/content/v2.0/actions/cookies.md

 end
 ```

-When setting a value, a cookie can accept a `String`
+When setting a value, a cookie can accept a `String` or a `Hash` to specify inline options.
+General settings are applied automatically but these options can be used to override values case by case.